daniel-furman/daniel-furman.github.io/content/posts/AI-integration-lessons-summer-22.md

 <br><br>
-In April 2022, Silvio Palumbo wrote a BCG Gamma blog post about “Smart Integration” – a playbook of sorts on how to nail organizational AI strategy.
-The playbook is tailored to companies vying to rise to the cream of the crop as integrators of AI.
+In April 2022, Silvio Palumbo wrote a BCG Gamma blog about “Smart Integration” – a playbook of sorts on how to nail commercial AI strategy.
+The playbook is tailored to companies vying to rise to the cream of the crop in the business of applying AI.
+And, these Smart Integration ideas are relavent to the data scientist, the business executive, the engineering manager, and just about everybody else attached to an AI project.
 <br><br>
 * Definitions: AI refers to Artificial Intelligence, a sub-field of computer science and data science that concerns the crafting of machine learning (ML) models for a certain predictive task.
 Here, we will refer to AI/ML interchangeably and synonymously.
 <br><br>